 Keto Approved Sweeteners And Keto Police

 I know the web is full of people telling you this or that sweetener is not keto.
 Here's the thing.

 Ketosis is a metabolic state.
 Food is a guideline for how to achieve that metabolic state.
-Few foods in an of themselves, are straight up Keto or not
+Few foods in and of themselves, are straight-up Keto or not

-A food is not helpful in achieving ketogenesis if it raises your blood sugar, and causes you to release insulin, while allowing itself to be used for instant glucose.
+Food is not helpful in achieving ketogenesis if it raises your blood sugar, and causes you to release insulin while allowing itself to be used for instant glucose.